kyleplathe/BlockFi_CaseStudy/README.md

 BlockFi's target customer is underserved crypto investors.
 As of 2021, it's estimated that there are over 300 million crypto users worldwide.
 [Cited: TripleA](https://triple-a.io/crypto-ownership/)
 ![Market Trend Graph](GlobalCryptoAdoption.png.webp)
 BlockFi applications and data uses JavaScript, React, HTML5, NGINX,PostgreSQL, TypeScript, Amazon EC2, CSS 3 and React Native.
-Their developer operations use GitHub, Git, Docket, and Ansible [Cited: Stackshare](https://stackshare.io/blockfi/blockfi)
+Their developer operations use GitHub, Git, Docket, and Ansible.
+[Cited: Stackshare](https://stackshare.io/blockfi/blockfi)

 BlockFi has seen incredible growth over the past four years as crypto investing and financial services have moved to the mainstream.
 They recently launched a new credit card that allows clients to accumulate rewards in cryptocurrency.
 Improving the loan experience is their priority by making it easier to pay down loans and get up-to-date loan and payment status information.
 They also want to prioritize expanding internationally.
 [Cited: Modern Treasury](https://www.moderntreasury.com/customers/blockfi)

 Cryptocurrency-backed loans are becoming a competitive space.
 Companies like Nexo, Celsius, and Salt offer rates on their loans as low as 1%.
 As an example of the size of this market, Genesis, one of the largest OTC players, claims $150B in cumulative originations and a current loan book of $12.5B.
-[Cided: VanEck](https://www.vaneck.com/us/en/blogs/digital-assets/matthew-sigel-crypto-lending-and-the-search-for-yield/)
+[Cited: VanEck](https://www.vaneck.com/us/en/blogs/digital-assets/matthew-sigel-crypto-lending-and-the-search-for-yield/)
 ![Crypto Lending](digital-assets-blog_february_chart-1_2022.02_v1.png)

 Major trends in crypto lending are regulation, developing DeFi protocols for undercollateralized loans, and more involvement from traditional financial institutions and businesses.
 Several companies have been in discussion with regulators from the U.S. Security and Exchange (SEC).
 Most recently, the SEC is taking a closer look at Celsius, Gemini, and Voyager Digital.
 The SEC is deciding whether the lending companies need to register their assets as securities with the SEC.